Prenuptial Agreements

 The Singapore Court of Appeal has held that prenups aren’t inherently wrong or against public policy.
 In TQ v TR [2009] SGCA, the court enforced a prenuptial agreement made 16 years before.

+Based on English case law, we can argue that prenuptial agreements may be enforceable in Malaysia if it is not against anything in the LRA.
 Until the Malaysian courts provide some guidance on the matter, we can rely on English case law to argue that the courts should consider prenups when dealing with property division.

 The court can examine factors such as the parties’ bargaining powers and conduct when entering into the agreement.